Compare children’s and kids’ savings accounts

 Paul has two children, aged 7 and 13.
-They currently have a Youthsaver account with Commonwealth Bank and have had it for the last five years.
+They each currently have a Youthsaver account with Commonwealth Bank and have had it for the last five years.
 Paul arranges a direct deposit from his wage every month to their savings account and his children also regularly deposit their own pocket money and never withdraw.
 However, they don’t seem to be saving much interest.
 Is there a better solution for Paul and his children?

 What are the benefits of opening a savings account for my kids?

 - Your kids can learn how to budget.
 Learning to budget is not just teaching your kids to put their money away, it is also teaching them about spending needs and savings goals.
 It's all right to spend some of your money, as long as some of it is put away in a dedicated savings account.

 - Prepare your children to learn more about the economy.
 A high interest savings account will teach your kids about interest rates, inflation, the Australian economy and the impact of world events.

 - Your kids can learn how a linked account works.
 High interest savings accounts are normally linked to transaction accounts and often have lower age limits.
 With a high interest savings account for your child linked to your own transaction account, you can set up regular transfers out of your account into your child’s.
 They'll be able to learn how savings account work in the real world.

 What are the good points and bad points?

 The good points

 - You get more interest compared to savings accounts for adults.
 By making small deposits each month, a child’s savings account could earn a bonus rate on top of the standard interest rate.

 - There are usually no fees and charges.
 Many banks will make it easy on kids to save by not subjecting them to extra fees or charges when accessing the account.